Dear J,

 Starting with the bridge, where folks put on the little padlocks.

-And the showdown is the last picture, which is almost a still: if you look at the right side of the picture, there is a small sign, which says "new hair". and the building next behind would be the shop where I still work. it was just a thing of some meters, and he didn't film it.
+And the showdown is the last picture, which is almost a still: if you look at the right side of the picture, there is a small sign, which says "new hair".
+And the building next behind would be the shop where I still work.
+It was just a thing of some meters, and he didn't film it.

-so crazy, isn't it?
+So crazy, isn't it?

 Well, Sylvie.
 I stop for now.
 Here it is in the middle of the night.
 I try to get some more sleep.